Blood Red Road (Dust Lands #1) by Moira Young (2011)

 I wanna talk about the world building real quick (but probably not as quick as I intend).
 I’ve browsed the web and read about some fans discussing the first book and where they think it all takes place.
 A particular country on Earth?
 Another planet perhaps?
 This whole string of theories is interesting to me.
 Personally my brain assumed it took place in the future where the earth sort of dies (for whatever reason) and along rages Saba living in the now dry wasteland that’s somewhere in the U.S., maybe the West or Midwest or somewhere near the Appalachian Mountains.
 I live in the U.S. so it’s not really surprising that my brain would transport me there.
 But that being said I can totally get on board with this taking place in Europe, or the Middle East maybe, or actually yeah even a planet like Mars.
 It’s never specified and I like the openness of that.
 It gives the readers a bit to play with and also keeps the focus sharp on Saba and her story.

-Adding onto this, and this will also connect to my next topic for discussion: formatting, is the dialect used within this book.
+Adding onto this, and this will also connect to my next topic for discussion: formatting & the dialect used within this book.
 Most, if not all, of the characters speak with some sort of accent.
 My brain decided it heard a southern U.S. dialect although when I researched it online I found that it’s actually a dialect cobbled together from different sources.
 You can’t miss the accent, the whole text (yes the whole text because it’s narrated by Saba) is written in dialect.
 I bet Young’s computer wanted to catch on fire from all the intentional typos 😉

-Interestingly enough this book is written rather unconventionally in that there are no defined chapters but rather just nine sections, and also no quotation marks are used to distinguish the dialogue.
+Interestingly enough this book is also written rather unconventionally in that there are no defined chapters but rather just nine sections, and also no quotation marks are used to distinguish the dialogue.
 It’s not too difficult to follow but it is odd and takes a moment to get used to.
 I think I prefer quotation marks but the way it’s written does lend itself to have a more natural cadence with Saba’s voice/POV.

 The Shatter Me trilogy by Tahereh Mafi also gets creative with the text formatting but with those books it was more poetic.
 It gave it a touch of artistry.
 It illustrated Juliette’s thoughts.
 Then again that’s the type of person Juliette is.
 Not Saba.
 No this book suits Saba just fine.
 There were times when I loved the rugged but bare style of this book and there were times when I wished it was a bit more traditional so I didn’t always have to infer when someone is talking versus thinking versus observing.
 It made it seem…no, ya know what?
 I liked it.
 It also made me pay closer attention Lol It just took a bit of time to get used to is all.